-10. There is no dispute that the applicant and the respondents entered into an Agreement for construction and sale dated 14.09.2015 for purchase of the flat for total consideration of ₹20,00,000/- (Rupees Twenty Lakhs only) and in terms of Para 4(a) of the said Agreement, the developers/respondents were required to deliver the said flat to the purchaser/applicant within 06 months from the date of Agreement dated 14.09.2015 which is on 14.03.2016.
+- 10. There is no dispute that the applicant and the respondents entered into an Agreement for construction and sale dated 27.07.2016 for purchase of the flat for total consideration of ₹30,00,000/- (Rupees Thirty Lakhs only) and in terms of Para 4(a) of the said Agreement, the developers/respondents were required to deliver the said flat to the purchaser/applicant within 06 months from the date of Agreement dated 27.07.2016 which is on 27.01.2017. - 11.
+Discernibly, the provisions under which the complaint has been filed by the applicant has not been specified, however, it appears from the pleadings that it is filed under Sections 14 and 18 of the RERA Act and has claimed an amount of ₹12,25,000/- (Rupees Twelve Lakhs Twenty Five Thousand only) for alleged breach of the obligations by the respondents in terms of the agreement for construction and sale dated 27.07.2016.